5 years or 10 semesters

 Independent course units are not counted towards the 36 semester units needed to graduate.
-The maximum of these units you can enroll per semester are listed below.
+The maximum units in which you can enroll per semester are listed below.

 - 298s: 8 units